TriplyDB/Documentation/docs/triplydb-js/index.md

 The following snippet creates a new dataset (`newDataset`) and imports one graph from an existing dataset (`existingDataset`).
 Notice that the graph can be renamed as part of the import.

 **Example 1**
+Imports the complete `"existingDataset"` dataset to the `"newDataset"`.

 ```ts
 const account = await client.getAccount();